apache/druid/docs/querying/aggregations.md

 ### Expression aggregator

-Aggregates results using [Druid expressions](./math-expr.md) functions to facilitate building custom aggregator functions.
+Query time only aggregator that can aggregate results using [Druid expressions](./math-expr.md) functions to facilitate building custom functions.

 | property | description | required |
 | --- | --- | --- |